jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * Ask questions about the problem.
 Sometimes technical problems are vague on purpose to see whether you ask for clarification.
 * Verbalize your thought process.
 Interviewers want to see how you go about solving a problem.
 They don't care about a solution to the specific problem.
 * State what you know.
 State what assumptions you're making.
 Break the problem down into smaller problems.
-* You may know what to do, but how to do it.
+* You may know what to do, but not exactly how to do it.
 State what you know and that you'd use Google, Stack Overflow or Generative AI to fill in the gaps.
 It's more important to identify a problem and know how to address it than it is to have that knowledge directly in your head.
 * Ask if the problem can be restated or whether the interviewer can provide an example.

 Let's use the LLM once more.
 You may want to be more specific, such as telling the LLM to focus upon Web based questions, or AI questions, or Computer Security questions, etc.: